emad-elsaid/emad-elsaid.github.io/The game of 7 stones.md

 I believe this game isn't popular anymore.
 It was popular to me during my childhood but I guess kids don't play on the streets anymore and there are no more stones to collect to play the game.
 I live in an area where it was new project so sand and stones were normal to find around.
 Maybe stones can be replaced by a some plastic disks or wooden plates.
 The idea is that it should be stackable but not too perfect. it has to add a challenge and require hand dexterity to stack them.

-Thanks for Mohamed Elimam for reminding me about this game
+Thanks for Ahmed Elemam for reminding me about this game

 https://x.com/i/status/2070278479749185747